Virtual Private Clouds (VPCs) in Thalassa Cloud

 Routing and Connectivity

-Subnets within the same VPC can communicate by default unless restricted by firewall rules or network policies.
+Subnets within the same VPC can communicate by default unless restricted by firewall rules or security groups.
 Custom route tables can be applied for inter-VPC communication or external access.